-- for more than 35 years I have listened to many instructor's and hundreds of students mention proper attitude but I have never heard anyone to find just what a proper attitude is or what it should be
+For more than 35 years, I have listened to many instructor's, and hundreds of students mention proper attitude, but I have never heard anyone find just what a proper attitude is or what it should be

-How can the student have a proper attitude towards the martial arts if his or her instructor does not teach him what is expected of him or her, the following is a brief explanation of what we at United World Muay Thai Association considers to be a healthy attitude that will aid you in your studies.
+How can the student have a proper attitude towards the martial arts if his or her instructor does not teach him what is expected of him or her?
+The following is a brief explanation of what we at the United World Muay Thai Association consider to be a healthy attitude that will aid you in your studies.

-- First of all what is attitude, attitude is how you perceive things from your point of view, therefore there is really no wrong attitude, your attitude is your attitude.
+First of all, what is an attitude?
+Attitude is how you perceive things from your point of view.
+Therefore there is really no wrong attitude, and your attitude is your attitude.

 Attitude Versus Ego:

-Ego is probably the most important aspect that will govern the control of your attitude, some people will tell you that they do not have an ego, this of-course is not true, we all have egos, what they mean is they do not have hyper-inflated egos, let's hope not.
+Ego is probably the most important aspect that will govern the control of your attitude, and some people will tell you that they do not have an ego, this, of course, is not true; we all have egos, what they mean is they do not have hyper-inflated egos, let's hope not.

-- One should never direct his or her ego towards other martial artists in the context of comparing oneself with others, the only person you were competing with in the dojo or on the street is yourself.
+One should never direct his or her ego towards other martial artists in the context of comparing oneself with others; the only person you were competing with within the dojo or on the street is yourself.

-- You should strive to be a better martial artist today, than you were yesterday or last week.
+You should strive to be a better martial artist today than you were yesterday or last week.
 That is all that matters.
 One should not be concerned with anyone else's level of achievement or progress.
 It should not concern you in the least.
-You will meet many people in your lifetime that are major egotists most of those people are really falsely building themselves up to hide a major inferiority complex.
-They are insecure and unsure of themselves so they put on a big false facade.
-It is unfortunately that they do not understand themselves.
+You will meet many people in your life that are major egotists; most of those people are really falsely building themselves up to hide a major inferiority complex.
+They are insecure and unsure of themselves, so they put on a big false facade.
+It is unfortunate that they do not understand themselves.

-Do not be angry at these people hopefully the martial arts will help them understand themselves and become a better person.
+Do not be angry at these people; hopefully, martial arts will help them understand themselves and become better people.

-Patience is also an essential trait in your journey in the martial arts.
+Patience is also an essential trait in your journey in martial arts.

 When at the gym (Leave your Ego at the door!

-- Today we are taught to have instant breakfasts, and express lanes on the roads to work as well as fast food for lunch and all kinds of quick shortcuts to accomplish something, unfortunately there are no shortcuts in the martial arts world, it requires dedicated practice and much patients to achieve black belt levels, perhaps we should re-examine the values of the ancient monks of Siam that more than 2000 years ago created the fascinating fighting art of Muay Thai Boxing.
+Today we are taught to have instant breakfasts and express lanes on the roads to work as well as fast food for lunch and all kinds of quick shortcuts to accomplish something; unfortunately, there are no shortcuts in the martial arts world.
+It requires dedicated practice and patients to achieve black belt levels; perhaps we should re-examine the values of the ancient monks of Siam that more than 2000 years ago created the fascinating fighting art of Muay Thai Boxing.

-- The last thing that I will leave you with is essentially to maintain a positive attitude to study strong and to never take life too seriously and always maintain a good sense of humor.
+The last thing that I will leave you with is essential to maintain a positive attitude to study strong and to never take life too seriously, and always maintain a good sense of humor.

-- the conventional code of good manners which governs behavior in society, professional and business decorum.
+The conventional code of good manners governs behavior in society, professional and business decorum.

-- Honesty of mind or intention, truthfulness, always tell the truth, stay and do exactly what you mean.
+The honesty of mind or intention, truthfulness, always tell the truth, stay and do exactly what you mean.

 A Brief History of the Muay Thai Arts

-- Before anyone can truly learn Muay Thai, he/she should have a general understanding of Thai culture and history of the people of Thailand
+Before anyone can truly learn Muay Thai, he/she should have a general understanding of the Thai culture and the history of the people of Thailand.

 The Fighting Kingdom of Siam:

-Wherever one may wander in the Orient among the many schools of fighting arts one will not find a deadlier group of combatants than the Kickboxers of Thailand.
-Many great master's in the martial arts accept that the Thai Boxer is lethal, because he is a professional and lives just to fight.
-Many people look upon Muay Thai (correct term for Thai boxing) as a sport.
-This may be partly true, but the legacy of this 2000 year old art lives on today in the hearts of the Thai people.
+Wherever one may wander in the Orient among the many schools of fighting arts, one will not find a deadlier group of combatants than the Kickboxers of Thailand.
+Many great Masters in martial arts accept that the Thai Boxer is lethal because he is a professional and lives just to fight.
+Many people look upon Muay Thai (the correct term for Thai boxing) as a sport.
+This may be partly true, but the legacy of this 800-year-old art lives on today in the hearts of the Thai people.
 One visit to Thailand will confirm this.
-Down any street one can see young children going through the rudiments of this ancient Siamese fighting art.
+Down any street, one can see young children going through the rudiments of this ancient Siamese fighting art.

-The Greatest Fighter of Them All Over the centuries the greatest of the Muay Thai fighters have become legendary.
-Stories are told of their battles and adventures to eager listening children by the village story tellers.
+The Greatest Fighter of Them All Over the centuries, the greatest of the Muay Thai fighters have become legendary.
+Stories are told of their battles and adventures to eager listening children by the village storytellers.
 Perhaps the most famous of all Siamese fighters was Nai Khanom Tom.
-He was a brilliant athlete and a strong courageous man, holding the title of the best fighter in all Siam.
+He was a brilliant athlete and a strong, courageous man, holding the title of the best fighter in all of Siam.

 Growth of the Art Today With the spread of contact sports among martial artists throughout the world, Muay Thai has burgeoned all over the world.
 In Japan, Europe, and North America, Muay Thai has reached epic proportions in recent years.

 The martial art of Muay Thai is the national sport of Thailand and is being religiously practiced in Thailand ever since it was formulated.
-The origin of this style is accredited to the Ayutthaya period of 1584, when Thailand was ruled by King Naresuan.
+The origin of this style is accredited to the Ayutthaya period of 1584 when Thailand was ruled by King Naresuan.
 This ground-breaking form was a result of the various invasions that the country was subject to at that period of time.
-This was when the citizens felt the need for a method of self defense.
-This form of hand to hand combating consists of changing movements which makes use of the sturdy body parts such as elbows, legs, head and fists.
+This was when the citizens felt the need for a method of self-defense.
+This form of hand-to-hand combating consists of changing movements that makes use of sturdy body parts such as elbows, legs, head, and fists.
 These are some of the eight weapons that hold prime importance in this style of fighting.
-The system also has provision for the efficient use of weapons.
+The system also has provisions for the efficient use of weapons.

-These techniques are extremely dangerous and should only be practiced under the supervision of a certified Muay Boran Kru
+These techniques are extremely dangerous and should only be practiced under the supervision of a certified Muay Boran Khru.

 The art of Muay Thai is considered to be very aggressive and very fatal.

-- The perfect timing and targeting the soft spots of the opponent's body with hard blows is the basis of this style.
+The perfect timing and targeting the soft spots of the opponent's body with hard blows are the basis of this style.

 level 0 - ( white belt equivalent ) - 6 months